 Intro to In-Person Roleplay Agents

 In-Person Mode is a call type you select when creating or editing an agent.
-The same voice-based roleplay session is used, but the context, instructions, and scoring are framed for in-person situations (e.g., retail floor, site visit, branch consultation).
+The same voice-based roleplay session is used, but the context, instructions, and scoring are framed for in-person situations such as a retail floor, site visit, or branch consultation.

 Why use it?